jryu/jryu.github.io/backpacking/gears.markdown

 The lowest temperature I mentioned when introducing sleeping bags above was 40°F. According to this table, an **R-Value** of 2-4 is suitable in that environment.

-I personally use warmer pads because I took into account that when using a **Quilt**.
+I personally use warmer pads (with an R-Value of 4 or higher) because I took into account that when using a **Quilt**.
   * My back is in direct contact with the sleeping pad.
   * It is easier to control temprature by putting my arms or legs out of Quilt when it is too warm.